 - Optional: Sustain pedal

-Below, take a look at some of the best selling workstations currently available for sale on Amazon:
+Below, take a look at some of the best selling keyboards currently available for sale online:

 The Krome is made out of an aluminum chassis that is at the same time extremely heavy-duty and lightweight.
 At the top of the chassis, we find a large 800×480 pixel TouchView Color display, which can show lots of helpful information at once and can be used with a single finger while playing.